synapticloop/panl/README.md

   - Added in `is_mutlivalue` JSON key to the active facets
   - Added in `panl.extra.<lpse_code>` to add a JSON object keyed on `extra` to the returned active and available facets.
+  - Added `panl.remove.solr.json.keys` which will removed duplicated information and un-needed information

 - **Documentation update**
   - Added in documentation for new features
+  - Added in new key and description
+  - Updated cookbook

 ## 2.0.0 - fluffy stuff (codename `billowing-feather`)